netinvent/command_runner/README.md

 Note: using live output relies on stdout pipe polling, which has lightly higher cpu usage.

-#### Timeouts
+### Timeouts

 **command_runner has a `timeout` argument which defaults to 3600 seconds.**
 This default setting ensures commands will not block the main script execution.
 Feel free to lower / higher that setting with `timeout` argument.
-Note that a command_runner kills the whole process tree that the command may have generated, even under Windows.
+Note that a command_runner will try to kill the whole process tree that the command may have generated.

 ```python
 from command_runner import command_runner